-Ten safer breastfeeding rules for women living with HIV
+Ten safer-breastfeeding rules when you're living with HIV

 HTeam/Shutterstock.com

-Guidelines from the British HIV Association (BHIVA) state that in the UK and other high-income settings, the safest way to feed infants born to women with HIV is with formula milk, as this means there is zero risk of ongoing HIV exposure after birth.
-BHIVA therefore recommends that women living with HIV formula feed their infants.
+Guidelines from the British HIV Association (BHIVA) state that in the UK and other high-income settings, the safest way to feed your child when you have HIV is with formula milk, as this means there’s zero risk of ongoing HIV exposure after birth.
+In the UK, BHIVA recommends that you feed your infant with formula if you’re living with HIV.

-Nonetheless, some women living with HIV do decide to breastfeed, for a variety of reasons.
-If you choose to breastfeed, it is essential to continue to take HIV treatment and to maintain an undetectable viral load throughout.
+Nonetheless, some people living with HIV do decide to breastfeed, for a variety of reasons.
+If you choose to breastfeed, it’s essential to continue to take HIV treatment and to maintain an undetectable viral load throughout.
 You will be asked to come for monthly check-ups at your HIV clinic with your baby.

-HIV doctors in the UK recently published advice on breastfeeding for mothers who have HIV.
+HIV doctors in the UK have published advice on breastfeeding when you have HIV.
 Following this advice will lower the risk of HIV transmission, but not remove it entirely.

 1. Tell your HIV team if you want to breastfeed – it may not be as safe as formula feeding, but they will help you make it as safe as possible for your baby.

-4. Breast milk only – no other food or drink (apart from vitamins and medications as advised) for the baby.
+4. Breast milk only – no other food or drinks for the baby while you are breastfeeding (apart from vitamins and medications as advised).

 5. Prepare for when you might have to stop breastfeeding – consider building up a supply of expressed breast milk and have an emergency set of bottles, formula and prescription for cabergoline (to suppress milk production) for established breastfeeding.

-6. Do not breastfeed if you develop mastitis, cracked bleeding nipples or nipple thrush.
+6. Do not breastfeed if you develop mastitis (an inflammation of breast tissue), cracked bleeding nipples or nipple thrush.

 NAM aidsmap's Susan Cole shares the latest advice on feeding your baby when you are living with HIV.